 We are developing our 5-MeO-DMT product candidates, GH001 and GH002, in our focus area of psychiatric and neurological disorders.
 Our lead program, GH001, is currently in the Phase 2 part of an ongoing Phase 1/2 clinical trial in patients with TRD.

-^{}In light of our completed Phase 1 clinical trial of GH001 in healthy volunteers, discussed elsewhere in this prospectus, we plan to request clearance from European regulatory authorities to begin Phase 2 clinical trials in patients with these two additional psychiatric or neurological disorders.
+In light of our completed Phase 1 clinical trial of GH001 in healthy volunteers, we plan to request clearance from European regulatory authorities to begin two additional Phase 2 clinical trials in patients with psychiatric or neurological disorders.